mycelium/j25-26/tasks/term-1/8/README.md

 ## 8. Java: Image Classification with DeepLearning4j (DL4J)

-Programm uses `resource\` subfolder in `app\src\main\` directory.
+Programm uses `resources\` subfolder in `app\src\main\` directory.
 First folder in it is `MNIST dataset` which contains, as name suggests, MNIST dataset.
 Second folder in it is `test data` which contains test data.

 Example test data located in `test data` folder are: images of two, six and seven named accordingly.